Benjamin J. Kirby is a writer living in St. Petersburg, Florida. He is also a communications expert, community advocate, and political professional.

 Previous work has also included a top-ten selection in Creative Loafing’s Fiction Contest, has appeared in WordWrights Magazine, a publication of the Argonne House Press, and was published in the George Mason University’s literary magazine Apathy.

-Born in western North Carolina and raised in Little Rock, Arkansas, Benjamin lives in St. Petersburg, Florida with his wife, Kendra, his children, Emeline, Finnegan, and Elle.
+Born in western North Carolina and raised in Little Rock, Arkansas, Benjamin lives in St. Petersburg with his children, Emeline, Finnegan, and Elle, and his dog, Cookie.
 While in public service in Washington, D.C., Benjamin received an undergraduate degree in Political Communication from George Mason University.
 In his free time, he reads, runs, bikes, and wanders around Florida’s natural places.